 Soccer Starts at Home (SSAH) uses a unique methodology for parents to instill confidence and focus in their children in the comfort of their home all while developing basic soccer skills and fostering a bond over the love of the sport.

 Children as young as two years old benefit greatly from the stimulation of brain functions and the mastery of basic technical skills will give them a significant advantage once they’re old enough to join league play.
 Even beginning players ages 6-10 have benefited from the Soccer Starts at Home methodology to learn basic ball mastery skills before entering organized play.

-At its core, the Soccer Starts at Home mindset emphasizes two things: the importance of getting children comfortable with having the ball at their feet as soon as possible, and the vital role that parents play in early childhood development.
+The Soccer Starts at Home mindset emphasizes two things: the importance of getting children comfortable having the ball at their feet as soon as possible, and the vital role that parents play in early childhood development.
 The development of agility, coordination, balance, and basic movement skills are enhanced through regular ball manipulation with both feet.

 Weekly training activities consisting of Ball mastery.

 - Parents are the key to success!

 - The program encourages and guides Parents to engage positively with their young child, inside the home, or out in the yard, a little bit each day (20 minutes) utilizing the ball mastery skills that are made available on this Video Skills Library page from our Partner in Development Houston Dynamo Academy.

 - Research has shown that developing new skills- whether in sports, music or the arts –at an early age, jump-starts the cognitive development in young minds.